nedbat/scriv/docs/philosophy.rst

 Tools most similar to scriv:

 - `towncrier`_: built for Twisted, with some unusual specifics: fragment type is the file extension, issue numbers in the file name.
-Only .rst files.
+Defaults to using ``.rst`` files, but can be configured to produce Markdown or any other output format, provided enough configuration.

 - `blurb`_: built for CPython development, specific to their workflow: issue numbers from bugs.python.org, only .rst files.